In 1976 I had my music gap year. I was seven years old. I had been buying records since I was four.

 There, I thought, sorted.
 For a second or two I wallowed in my cleverness before the teacher took me to one side and explained that they were different names for the same person.
 Steve Austin was the Bionic Man and it had cost six million dollars to make him that way.
 Hence the name of the show.

-I had made myself look a fool.
+I had made myself look foolish.
 My classmates immediately stopped arguing because it was now much more fun to take the piss out of me instead.

 That Thursday I watched The Six Million Dollar Man for the first time and I thought it was great.
 The following morning I pretended to run at supersonic speed by moving across the school playground in slow motion whilst singing the theme tune.